Mr-YENOJ/TeRmUxStYlE/README.md

 ```
 ```
 ```
-now after some installation you can again seen new screen you want to do these changes
+now in the end you want to bash TS1.sh. after bashing you see a new screen.
 ```
-now do some changes
+now you want do some changes
 ```
 ```
 1) add this $ in the start of bracket.